tombetthauser/artists-in-tech-resources/README.md

 ![](https://knoxoakville.com/1833/wp-content/uploads/2015/08/crayons-banner.jpg)

-# Artists who Code Resources
+# BFA/MFAs in Tech Resources

 Resources for practicing artists transitioning to jobs in software engineering / UX etc. posted by artists already in the field.
 If you have a link you'd like to contribute make a pull request or post something in the discord chat linked below!